 Article VII of the Bylaws completely explains nonprofit operation under which the Association operates.
 Bylaws can be accessed by clicking the link above or copies are available at either CVEA office.

-Year end margins for 2017 have been allocated to the accounts for members from whom revenue was received during 2017; the amount will be shown on the June 2018 bill for current members.
+Year end margins for 2019 have been allocated to the accounts for members from whom revenue was received during 2019; the amount was shown on the June 2020 bill for current members.
 Inactive members will receive individual statements.

 Unclaimed Capital Credits

-In December 2017, CVEA made general retirements of capital credits.
+As noted above, in December 2019, CVEA made general retirements of capital credits.
 Some members did not receive a check because CVEA did not have a valid mailing address.